tinyperson4097/va-campaign-finance/README.md

 ## 🎯 Quick Start

 ### Option 0: Just run the processors for local election data (Lazy)
-1. Set up your environment
+1. Set up your environment.
+Will need to ask for serviceaccount access.
 ``` bash
 export GOOGLE_APPLICATION_CREDENTIALS="/path/to/your/key.json"
 ```